androiddevnotesforks/resources-of-learning/_cs-advanced-domains-resources.md

 - Professional Android 4 Application Development by Reto Meier
 - Learning Android by Marko Gargenta
 - Programming Android: Java Programming for the New Generation of Mobile Devices by Zigurd Mednieks, Laird Dornin, G. Blake Meike, Masumi Nakamura
+- Android Programming for Beginners: Build in-depth, full-featured Android apps starting from zero programming experience (3rd, 2021) by John Horton
+- Clean Android Architecture: Take a layered approach to writing clean, testable, and decoupled Android applications (2022) by Alexandru Dumbravan
+- Inside the Android OS: Building, Customizing, Managing and Operating Android System Services (2021) by G. Meike (Author), Lawrence Schiefer
+- Android System Programming: Porting, customizing, and debugging Android HAL (2017) by Roger Ye

 Android in Kotlin

 - [Android Basics in Kotlin](https://developer.android.com/courses/android-basics-kotlin/course)
 - Kotlin for Android Developers by Antonio Leiva
+- How to Build Android Applications with Kotlin: A hands-on guide to developing, testing, and publishing production-grade Android 16 apps (3rd, 2025) by Alex Forrester, Eran Boudjnah, Alexandru Dumbravan
+- Programming Android with Kotlin: Achieving Structured Concurrency with Coroutines (2022) by Pierre-Olivier Laurence, Amanda Hinchman-Dominguez, Mike Dunn
+- Kickstart Modern Android Development with Jetpack and Kotlin: Enhance your applications by integrating Jetpack and applying modern app architectural concepts (2022) by Catalin Ghita
+- Thriving in Android Development Using Kotlin: A project-based guide to using the latest Android features for developing production-grade apps (2024) by Gema Socorro Rodríguez
+- Android UI Development with Jetpack Compose: Bring declarative and native UI to life quickly and easily on Android using Jetpack Compose and Kotlin (2nd, 2023) by Thomas Künneth
+- Kotlin and Android Development featuring Jetpack: Build Better, Safer Android Apps (2021) by Michael Fazio
+- Mastering Kotlin for Android 14: Build powerful Android apps from scratch using Jetpack libraries and Jetpack Compose (2024) by Harun Wangereka
+- Modern Android 13 Development Cookbook: Over 70 recipes to solve Android development issues and create better apps with Kotlin and Jetpack Compose (2023) by Madona S. Wambua

 Android Studio